Configuring IBM Db2 Monitoring

 Updating the Database Credential

-If the password has changed for the account with access to the Db2 database, you must also update the corresponding Database credential in SL1.
+If the password has changed for the account with access to the Db2 database, you must also update the corresponding Database credential in Skylar One.
 Otherwise, you can skip this section.

 To update the Database credential: